software-mansion/react-native-gesture-handler/docs/getting-started.md

 sidebar_label: Getting Started
 ---

+Gesture handler aims at replacing React Native's built in touch system that relies

 Native performance touch gestures in React Native apps!

 This library provides an API that exposes mobile platform specific native capabilities of touch & gesture handling and recognition.
 It allows for defining complex gesture handling and recognition logic that runs 100% in native thread and is therefore deterministic.